Uyghur language: Status

+Uyghur has been described as an endangered language by the language institute INALCO in 2021.

 Uyghur language has been supported by Google Translate since February 2020.

 About 80 newspapers and magazines are available in Uyghur; five TV channels and ten publishers serve as the Uyghur media.

-Outside of China, Radio Free Asia provides news in Uyghur.
+Outside of China, Radio Free Europe broadcast a 15-minute daily Uyghur-language program from the late 1960s until 1979, when it was shut down by order of then-national security advisor Zbigniew Brzezinski in an effort to enlist China's support against the Soviet Union.
+Radio Free Asia began its Uyghur-language service in 1998, and was shut down by the Trump administration in 2025 due to spending cuts.

 Poet and activist Muyesser Abdul'ehed teaches the language to diaspora children online as well as publishing a magazine written by children for children in Uyghur.